The Story of Easter and Pentecost

 with God’ (John 1:1-2).

-or obtained by good works.
+with money or gold, or obtained by good works.
 It is a free gift from God (Romans 6:23).

 Jesus said, “I am the Resurrection and the Life.
 He who believes in Me will live, even though he dies; and